 Total Debt Servicing Ratio (TDSR)

-TDSR is a factor you should definitely bear in mind when contemplating buying a car in Singapore.
+TDSR is a factor you should definitely bear in mind when contemplating to purchase a car in Singapore.
 The TDSR actually affects your home loan.
 In fact, the TDSR limits the amount of housing loan you can obtain by ensuring your monthly repayments for all your debts including car loans, mortgage, credit cards, personal loans, and so on do not exceed 60% of your monthly income.

 Sounds complicated right?
 Actually, it just means that you have to consider that all your loans, including your car loans, are not too high and cannot go above 60% of your monthly income.
 For example, if your gross monthly income is S$10,000, then your TDSR limit is $6,000.